IBM/unitxt/docs/docs/installation.rst

   scores = metric.compute(predictions=predictions,references=testset)

-Note, the `trust_remote_code=True` flag is required because in the background the Huggingface API downloads and installs the latest version of unitxt.
-The core of unitxt has minimal dependencies (none beyond Huggingface evaluate).
+Note, the `trust_remote_code=True` flag is required because in the background the Huggingface API downloads and installs the latest version of Unitxt from https://huggingface.co/datasets/unitxt/data/tree/main.

+The core of Unitxt has minimal dependencies (none beyond Huggingface evaluate).
 Note that specific metrics or other operators, may required specific dependencies, which are checked before the first time they are used.
 An error message is printed if the there are missing installed dependencies.